SoftwareAG/c8y-docs/src/render/guides/edge/operation/operational-procedures.html.md

 	# systemctl stop mongo

-This will stop the mongodb server when required.
+This will stop the mongod server when required.

 ##### Restart MongoDB process